Phase 1: Tool development

 A convenience sample of 15 people with hip and/or knee OA living in Melbourne, Australia were recruited from our research database and via Facebook to participate in one of three face-to-face focus groups to further refine the QUIPA tool.
 Inclusion criteria were: i) aged 45 years or above, ii) being told they had OA in their hip and/or knee by a health professional, iii) saw a physiotherapist for their hip and/or knee OA over the last 3 months, and iv) able to attend the University for allocated session date/time.
 Ethical approval was granted by the School of Health Sciences Human Ethics Advisory Group, University of Melbourne (Ethics Application 1750532).

 Each focus group session ran for 90 minutes and was moderated by a research team member and an assistant.
 Sessions were audio-recorded.
 Participants firstly completed a questionnaire about demographics as well as hip/knee pain and function.
 They were then presented with the draft QUIPA tool and asked to explain what they understood each QI item meant to ensure consistency with its original intent, a technique known as cognitive debriefing .
 They were also asked to comment on wording clarity.
 The QUIPA tool was projected onto a presentation screen to allow the research assistant to alter the wording of the QIs in real time during the group session.
 Participants were also asked to comment on the appropriateness of the tool response scale and its overall format and layout [22, 32].
 The research team revised and reworded the QUIPA tool following each focus group session before presenting the revised version to the subsequent group.
-Finally, for the final version of the QUIPA tool, the research team categorised the QI items into subscales based on their similarity (Table 1).
+Table 1 represents the final version of the QUIPA tool.

 Phase 2: Clinimetric evaluation of the QUIPA tool

 The evaluation study was performed between August and December 2018.
 Participants with hip and/or knee OA were recruited to attend a single one-on-one consultation with a designated study physiotherapist for assessment and treatment of their affected joint(s).
 They were then required to complete the QUIPA tool online at three time points: one week (W1), twelve weeks (W12) and thirteen weeks (W13) after their consultation.
-A three-month recall period was selected for the QUIPA tool to capture multi-session episodes of physiotherapy care and has been utilised in other comparable tools [22, 23].
-Participants were asked not to have any further physiotherapy consultations for their affected hip and/or knee joint(s) during the thirteen weeks to avoid treatment confusion.
+A three-month recall period was selected for the QUIPA tool to capture either single or multi-session episodes of physiotherapy care and has been utilised in other comparable tools [22, 23].
+For the purpose of this study, participants were asked not to have any further physiotherapy consultations for their affected hip and/or knee joint(s) during the thirteen weeks to avoid treatment confusion.
 For the purpose of this clinimetric evaluation, we also established a physiotherapist version of the QUIPA tool, which contained the same items but worded from the physiotherapists’ perspective.
 Physiotherapists completed the tool immediately post-consultation (W0).
 Ethical approval was granted by the School of Health Sciences Human Ethics Advisory Group, University of Melbourne (Ethics Application 1750925).

 To evaluate patient test-retest reliability, we examined the participant responses between W12 and W13.
 We used three a priori hypotheses to assess construct validity.
 The hypotheses reflected anticipated response patterns among contrasting subgroups in relation to body mass index (BMI), pain level with walking and daily functional ability .
 Criterion validity was determined by assessing agreement between physiotherapists and participants at W1.
 We defined responses from the physiotherapists as ‘gold standard’ as we expected their responses to be the most accurate compared to the participants since they completed the tool immediately after the consultation session and knew what treatment they had administered.